 Try Some Dairy-Free Recipes

 There are plenty of tasty recipes that don’t require any dairy whatsoever.
 GoDairyFree’s rice and vegetable bowl with lemon herb sauce and raw pesto zucchini roll-ups are just two examples.
-If you’re looking for a quick side dish, try GoDairyFree’s recipe for rosemary mashed root vegetables.
+If you’re looking for a quick side dish, try this recipe for rosemary mashed root vegetables from GoDairyFree.

 Recipe: Rosemary Mashed Root Vegetables